siesto-rivera/polis/README.md

 - etc.

 This command takes advantage of the `docker-compose.dev.yml` _overlay_ file, which layers the developer conveniences describe above into the base system, as described in the `docker-compose.yml` file.
-You can specify these `-f docker-compose.yml -f docker-compose.dev.yml` arguments for any `docker` command which you need to take advantage of these features (not just `docker compose up`).
+You can specify these `-f docker-compose.yml -f docker-compose.dev.yml` arguments for any `docker` command which you need to take advantage of these features (not just `docker compose --profile postgres up`).

 You can create your own `docker-compose.x.yml` file as an overlay and add or modify any values you need to differ from the defaults found in the `docker-compose.yml` file and pass it as the second argument to the `docker compose -f` command above.